Monishver11/monishver11.github.io/_posts/2024-12-22-probability-2.md

 3. **The Law of Total Probability**: Bayes' Rule is closely related to the Law of Total Probability, which decomposes the total probability of an event into a sum of conditional probabilities.
 This can be useful when considering multiple sources of evidence or when performing integration in complex models.

-Bayes Rule is an indispensable tool in machine learning for reasoning about uncertainty, updating beliefs with new evidence, and making decisions in the face of incomplete information.
+Bayes' Rule is an indispensable tool in machine learning for reasoning about uncertainty, updating beliefs with new evidence, and making decisions in the face of incomplete information.

 ---

-### **Joint Probability and Independence: **
+### **Joint Probability and Independence:**

 In machine learning, understanding how different events relate to each other is critical.
 Two key concepts that help us analyze these relationships are **joint probability** and **independence**.